dj980907/CookieShop/README.md

 - The value of '`title`' must be a String.
 - The value of '`description`' must be a String.
 - The value of '`price`' must be a Float with two decimal points.
+- The dictionary must also have additional keys for '`sugar_free`', '`gluten_free`', and '`contains_nuts`'.
+Each should have a boolean value associated with it.

 For example, here is what a dictionary with data for one cookie would look like, if the values were written as literals in the code, rather than pulled from the data file:

 ```python